r2devops/hub/docs/create-update-job.md

     * In the case of a test report, you need to use `when: always` option under `artifacts` if you want to expose result even if job fails.
-    * You can combine both a build result and a test report by using both `artifacts:paths` and `artifacts:reports`
+    * You can combine both a build result and a test report by using both `artifacts:paths` and `artifacts:reports`.

-Artifact can be configured at different level of integration in Gitlab
+An artifact can be configured at different level of integration in Gitlab
 interface:

 1. Better integration: Gitlab [`artifacts:reports`](https://docs.gitlab.com/ee/ci/yaml/#artifactsreports){:target=blank}

-    This is a way to integrate report result in aa  user-friendly way in Gitlab interface.
+    This is a way to integrate a report result in an user-friendly way in Gitlab's interface.
 We encourage all job contributors to adapt their job output to a format compatible with a Gitlab report.